FiV0/FiV0.github.io/_posts/2025-12-11-wcoj-generic-join.md

 permalink: wcoj-generic-join
 ---

-*Explaination of a worst-case-optimal variable oriented join algorithm - GenericJoin [^2]*
+*Explanation of a worst-case-optimal variable oriented join algorithm - GenericJoin [^2]*

 We discussed what Worst-case optimal join (WCOJ) is in a [previous post](/wcoj-graph-join-correspondence).
 Today we are going to try to convey the intuitions behind an actual WCOJ algorithm.
 Most of the code will be in Kotlin [^1].
 A WCOJ is a join that is variable oriented instead of relation oriented.
 What do I mean by that?
-Coming back to our beloved triangle query (You really need love this query as it will stay with us for quite a while).
+Coming back to our beloved triangle query (You really need to love this query as it will stay with us for quite a while).

 $$Q(A,B,C) = R(A,B) \bowtie S(B,C) \bowtie T(C,A)$$